How A Big Expensive House Can Ruin Your Life And Path To Financial Freedom

 Bottom line, it's better to comfortably afford your home immediately instead of expecting your wealth to grow larger enough to allow you to comfortably afford your home in the future.
 Being house rich cash poor is an uncomfortable feeling that may stress you out.

 Our wealth has increased since the time I first laid eyes on this $4.5 million house.
 But instead of spending $4.5 million, we spent about 40% less for a lovely house with panoramic ocean views on all three levels in Golden Gate Heights.
+During the pandemic, buying less than we could afford was the right move due to all the uncertainty.

 During this time, we were able to save and invest more money to finally grow into our current home.
-Real estate FOMO is hard to beat back, but you must if you want to gain financial independence!
+Real estate FOMO is hard to beat back, but you must do so if you want to gain financial independence!

 Real Estate Investment Alternatives